phalcon-orphanage/docs/en/application-micro.md

     ->setName('show-order');
 ```

 * That naming process is handled internally by the [Phalcon\Mvc\Micro\Collection](api/Phalcon_Mvc_Micro_Collection) when such a component is mounted on the app.
-It needs the name as the optional third paramater of the functions setting the routes.
+It needs the name as the optional third parameter of the methods setting the routes.

 ```php
 // Orders handler